2026 comparison · 7 UK vendors

 Strengths

-• 8+ accounting-software integrations
+• Multiple accounting-software integrations

-• Per-check pricing simple for low-volume firms
+• Simple per-check model for low-volume firms

 • Established UK accountancy customer base